vans10/Movie_Correlation_Project/README.md

 ## Libraries
 The project includes some of the basic Python functions to process, clean, analyze, and visualize data.

-The Python libraries used are pandas, seaborn, numpy, and matplotlib.
+The Python libraries used are pandas, seaborn, numpy and matplotlib.

 ## Information about the Dataset
 This data set is taken from Kaggle.
 It contains 7669 movies and each movie has 15 attributes, which are- budget, company, country, director, gross, name, rating, released date, runtime, score, votes, star, writer, and year.